kuwala/MirrorWallMicro/README.md

 ## Adjust the camera
 The intel Realsense SDK comes with a camera viewer application that can let you adjust camera settings.
 If you intend to make changes, I recommend First saving the current setings incase you want to return to them.
 Take note of the changes you make.
 You can turn on the camera preview by pressing on the camera toggle switch next to the camera name on the left panel of the window.
 Then there are values and sliders that can adjust various smoothing options.
 Some of these may be able to enhance the output.
 [image](camera viewer)

+## To run just the camera
+If you would like to run the camera software independently without send serial data you can run the `processing\TestingJustCamPixels\TestingJustCamPixels.pde` processing sketch.

 ## Servo Details: